jay3sh/mepage/_posts/2009-08-13-intercepting-updown-keys-from-bash-script.md

 layout: post
 title: "Intercepting Up/Down keys from bash script"
 ---
-"Intercepting Up/Down keys from bash script"
+Intercepting Up/Down keys from bash script
 ===
 I have been working with Android's adb for quite some time now.
 Over time I have created a custom shell of my own wrapping around the adb.
 It really speeds up my development tasks.
 (But more about it in a separate post).